dxdxdt/PALHM/doc/config-fmt.md

 * "uptime-since": include output of `uptime --since`
 * "uptime": include output of `uptime -p`
 * "bootid": include boot_id(`/proc/sys/kernel/random/boot_id`)
+* "boot-wait": boot wait backend
+  * "systemd": wait for systemd to finish boot up
+* "delay": the number of seconds to wait before sending mail.
+Finite float equal to or greater than zero

 #### Content Substitution Variables
 * {hostname}: The hostname.
 See